bnylund/rocketsocket/readme.md

 ## NGROK / Express static server version available in NGROK branch

 Connects to SOS / RCON sockets in BakkesMod plugin.

+18/02/22 - merged commit from @ArcticFire19, RCONPASS is now auto populated from bakkes config file.

 _node v14+ required, using optional chaining_

 - Clone the repo, then run 'npm install'